Pellet shapes material

 Why using 3D printing with pellets shapes material?

-Most 3D printing technologies on the market come with a specific material format: filaments for fused deposition modeling, resins for stereolithography and powders for sintering.
-The vision spread by this concept is to highlight a technology and then propose a compatible material catalog.
+Most 3D printing technologies on the market come with a specific material format: filaments for fused deposition modelling, resins for stereolithography and powders for sintering.
+The vision spread by this concept is to highlight a technology and then propose a compatible material catalogue.

 This approach is similar to that of paper printer manufacturers who offer cartridge formats specific to their system to keep control over consumables and optimize the profitability of their product.